stephmarie17/docs-shared/dbx/causal-consistency.rst

 - Operations must run in a single session on a single thread.
 Otherwise, the sessions or threads must communicate the operation time and cluster time values to each other.
+To view an example of two sessions that communicate these values, see the :manual:`Causal Consistency examples </core/read-isolation-consistency-recency/#examples>` in the {+mdb-server+} manual.

 - You must use a |majority-rc| read concern.

 - You must use a |majority-wc| write concern.
+This is the default write concern value.

 The following table describes the guarantees that causally consistent sessions provide: